Alex-C96/Alex-C96/README.md

 - 👋 Hi, I’m @Alex-C96
-- 👀 I’m interested in Software Engineering and Penetration Testing
+- 👀 I’m interested in Software Engineering and Computer Graphics Engineering
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Data Structures and Algorithms
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me : DM me!